 Proteinase K MBG is active under a wide range of reaction conditions, including elevated temperatures and the presence of SDS.
 As a result, this enzyme is widely used for the digestion of proteins, including DNases and RNases, during nucleic acid preparations without compromising the integrity of isolated DNA or RNA.

 Proteinase K MBG is free of exonucleases, endonucleases, and ribonucleases.
 Also, check our Proteinase K NGS Grade

 - Recombinant broad-spectrum non-specific protease derived from Tritirachium album and over-expressed in Pichia pastoris.

-- Active at high temperatures (up to 56°C) and denaturing conditions (e.g. in the presence of urea and/or SDS), what makes it ideal for digesting proteins in variety of applications.
+- Active at high temperatures (up to 56 °C) and under denaturing conditions (e.g. in the presence of urea and/or SDS), which makes it ideal for digesting proteins in a variety of applications.